BaptisteRoseau/BestPractices/topics/code.md

 On the contrary, never use plural for variables that are not container objects.

-Queues and stacks may sometimes be singular in specific cases.
+Queues and stacks may sometimes be singular in specific cases, like `buffer` for example.

 ### CODN004 - Put Units In The Variable Name